-Payments of the rebate will be made directly to the builder/developer as part of the deposit.
+All the HTB payments by Revenue will be paid directly to the builder/developer as part of the deposit.
 The builder/developer must have registered with Revenue as a registered contractor under the Help to Buy Scheme .

 First Time Buyer – definition .
 Revenue say that….
-“The first-time buyer must not have either individually or jointly with any other person (directly or indirectly), previously purchased, orbuilt a property.”
+“The first-time buyer must not have either individually or jointly with any other person (directly or indirectly), previously purchased, or built a property.”

-So – owning an inherited property will not exclude people from this scheme.
+That means owning an inherited property will not exclude people from this scheme.

 Leave or sell within 1 year – 100% of rebate to be repaid.

 Leave or sell within 2 years – 80% of rebate to be repaid.

 Leave or sell within 3 years – 60% of rebate to be repaid.

 Leave or sell within 4 years – 40% of rebate to be repaid.

 Leave or sell within 5 years – 20% of rebate to be repaid.